e22m4u/js-service/README.md

 Methods:

-- `getService(ctor, ...args)` returns an existing or new instance
+- `getService(ctor, ...args)` returns an existing or new service instance
-- `hasService(ctor)` checks if a constructor exists in the container
+- `hasService(ctor)` checks if a service constructor exists in the container
-- `addService(ctor, ...args)` adds a constructor to the container
+- `addService(ctor, ...args)` adds a service constructor to the container
-- `useService(ctor, ...args)` adds a constructor and creates its instance
+- `useService(ctor, ...args)` adds a service constructor and creates its instance
-- `setService(ctor, service)` adds a constructor and its instance
+- `setService(ctor, service)` adds a service constructor and its instance

 A service is just an instance of a class.
 However, if a service inherits the `Service` class, such a service allows encapsulating